 The NSPCC is complementing the ChildLine initiative by providing advice to parents and carers on what they can do to advise and support their children in relation to "sexting."
 Many children and young people are more savvy about internet and mobile phone technology than their parents, so the advice, posted on the NSPCC website will enable parents to take action.

-Jigsaw - School Based Counselling Service
+School Based Counselling Service

-JIGSAW School-Based Counselling Service is available in all comprehensive schools through-out Neath-Port Talbot County Borough Council.
+School-Based Counselling Service is available in all comprehensive schools through-out Neath-Port Talbot County Borough Council.
 All counsellors are fully trained and qualified to work with children and young people on a range of issues and problems.
-For more information about Jigsaw and to request an appointment click on the Jigsaw logo.
+For more information and to request an appointment click here.
 We have three counsellors who work in the school to support pupils, two of them are in school every Monday and one every Tuesday.
 Pupils are informed in assembly's how to use the counselling services and they are able to self refer themselves to a counsellor if necessary.
 There are five counselling sessions on Monday's and five on Tuesday's each lasting one hour and these are by appointment only.
 There are also emergency sessions available to pupils during break time and lunchtime on these days.